 Soundbars may be used as part of a full surround sound system, but can also be used as stand-alone speakers.
 When used alone, they offer quality sound without taking up as much space as a full surround sound system.
 They are simple to set up and have become essential in homes across the country.

 (If you want to learn more about what a Soundbar is, my Complete Soundbar Buyer’s Guide can help you evaluate what these devices have to offer and how they fit into your home theater.)

 When I talk about HDMI vs Optical Soundbars, I am referencing the types of cables used to relay the audio from your source device to your Soundbar.
 The difference between HDMI ARC and optical cables in Soundbars, although subtle, could significantly impact your setup and should be considered.

 High-Definition Multimedia Interface (HDMI) cables are one of the most common types available today.
 In fact, they have become a universal cable used on almost all modern devices.
 They are a staple for many different home theater systems and provide quality, reliable and consistent sound and video.

 HDMI cables relay both audio and video signals between devices.
 This makes them easy to use.
 It also means you need fewer cables to connect your devices and start enjoying them.

-When connecting an HDMI cable from a TV to a soundbar (more on this configuration in our guide), you must use the TV's HDMI ARC input.
+When connecting an HDMI cable from a TV to a soundbar (more on this configuration in our guide), you must use the TV’s HDMI ARC input.
 HDMI ARC (Audio Return Channel) sends the audio signal from the TV to the soundbar.
 An HDMI ARC port can be used as a regular HDMI input, but as mentioned, it doubles as an audio output.